-A Remote Access Trojan (RAT) is a malicious software that allows the attackers to monitor and control infected computers (or networks).
-They can open documents or any other files, download and install software, access webcam, microphone, etc. Usually, cybercriminals use RATs to infect computers with malware and (or) to obtain sensitive information that could be used for malicious purposes.
-Strigoi Master is written in Java programming language.
-It can be purchased on hacker forums, its monthly subscription costs $80, and its 3-month subscription costs $200.
+A Remote Access Trojan (RAT) is malicious software that allows the attackers to monitor and control infected computers (or networks).
+These programs can open documents or any other files, download and install software, access the webcam, microphone, etc.

 Research shows that Strigoi Master can restart and shut down the infected machine, execute commands via Command Prompt and PowerShell, manage files (e.g., rename, delete, move, duplicate), log keystrokes (record keyboard input), download and execute various files.
-Usually, cybercriminals use the aforementioned features to download and install cryptocurrency miners, ransomware, or other malware.
-Also, they use them to obtain login credentials (usernames, email addresses, passwords), credit card details, bank account numbers, social security numbers, and other sensitive information.
-It is important to mention that they often use obtained credentials to steal personal accounts that could be used to send phishing emails, trick other users into making money transactions, make fraudulent transactions, purchases, and for other purposes.
-It is also possible that Strigoi Master could be used to access webcam and record videos that could be used to blackmail victims.
-In conclusion, Strigoi Master is RAT that can be the reason behind monetary and data loss, identity theft, loss of access to personal accounts, computer, problems with online privacy, and other issues.
-Users who suspect its presence should remove it from the operating system immediately.
+Cyber criminals often employ these features to download and install cryptocurrency miners, ransomware, or other malware.
+They use them to obtain login credentials (usernames, email addresses, passwords), credit card details, bank account numbers, social security numbers, and other sensitive information.

 |Name||Strigoi Master remote access trojan|